benjaminmodayil/benjaminmodayil/README.md

 ## Work Experience

-Frontend Engineer with 7+ years of experience delivering products in fintech, healthcare, and sports/cable spaces.
+Frontend Engineer with 7+ years of experience delivering products in fintech, HRtech, healthcare, and sports/cable spaces.
 Specializing in Reactjs related work for product companies, digital agencies, and freelance clients.

 > For more, check out my [personal site](https://modayil.me).